Douglas C-47 Skytrain / Dakota (R4D, C-49, C-53)

 The R4D-1 was the designation for twelve C-47s assigned to the U. S. Marine Corps (USMC).

-C-47A-DKs transferred from the U. S. Army to the U. S. Navy.
-In 1962, the remaining aircraft were redesignated to C-47H.
+The R4D-5 was the designation for C-47A Dakotas transferred from the U. S. Army Air Force (USAAF) to the U. S. Navy (USN).
+In 1962, the remaining aircraft were redesignated as C-47H.

 Designation given to 138 DC-3 with Wright R-1820 engines that were impressed into service from civilian airlines and used by the U. S. Army as transports.

-Allied Air Transport Operations SWPA in WWII - Vol One p 333:
+Allied Air Transport Operations SWPA in WWII - Vol One page 333:

-Built by Douglas at Santa Monica, CA. Production began during October 1941.
+Built by Douglas at Santa Monica, CA with production starting in October 1941.
 The C-53 Skytrooper lacked the cargo door, hoist attachment and reinforced floor of the C-47.
 A total of 380 were built.
 About 219 paratroop

 versions were also built.
 They lacked the double doors